lucian-ilie/E-score/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-The E-score project focuses on computing Global-regular and Global-end-gap-free alignment between any two protein sequences using their embedding vectors computed by stat-of-art pre-trained models.
+The E-score project focuses on computing Local, Global-regular and Semi-Global alignment between any two protein sequences using their embedding vectors computed by stat-of-art pre-trained models.
 Instead of a fixed score between two pairs of amino acids(like BLOSUM matrices), we use the cosine similarity between the embedding vectors of two amino acids and use it as the context-dependent score.

 ## System Requirements
 Recommended Python Version: 3.10